-Atlanta officers fired after two black colleges students not participating in a protest were still tazed and arrested
+Atlanta officers fired after two black college students not participating in protest were still tazed, arrested

 Latest Weather Blog

-Atlanta officers fired after two black colleges students not participating in a protest were still tazed and arrested
+Atlanta officers fired after two black college students not participating in protest were still tazed, arrested

 ATLANTA - Two college students who were not involved in a nearby demonstration, but happened to be caught in a traffic jam caused by the protest were dragged from a car by Atlanta police.